Drosera: Traditional medicine

+The Zafimaniry people in central Madagascar use Drosera madagascariensis as a remedy for dysentery and fever.

-Sundews were used as medicinal herbs as early as the 12th century, when an Italian doctor from the School of Salerno, Matthaeus Platearius, described the plant as an herbal remedy for coughs under the name herba sole.
+In Western medicine, sundews were used as medicinal herbs as early as the 12th century, when an Italian doctor from the School of Salerno, Matthaeus Platearius, described the plant as an herbal remedy for coughs under the name herba sole.

 Culbreth's 1927 Materia Medica listed D. rotundifolia, D. anglica and D. linearis as being used as stimulants and expectorants, and "of doubtful efficacy" for treating bronchitis, whooping cough, and tuberculosis.

 Sundew tea was recommended by herbalists for dry coughs, bronchitis, whooping cough, asthma and "bronchial cramps".

 The French Pharmacopoeia of 1965 listed sundew for the treatment of inflammatory diseases such as asthma, chronic bronchitis and whooping cough.

 Drosera has been used commonly in cough preparations in Germany and elsewhere in Europe.
 In traditional medicine practices, Drosera is used to treat ailments such as asthma, coughs, lung infections, and stomach ulcers.

 Herbal preparations are primarily made using the roots, flowers, and fruit-like capsules.
-Since all native sundews species are protected in many parts of Europe and North America, extracts are usually prepared using cultivated fast-growing sundews (specifically D. rotundifolia, D. intermedia, D. anglica, D. ramentacea and D. madagascariensis) or from plants collected and imported from Madagascar, Spain, France, Finland and the Baltics.
+Since all native sundews species are protected in many parts of Europe and North America, extracts are usually prepared using cultivated fast-growing sundews (mainly D. rotundifolia, D. intermedia, D. anglica, D. ramentacea and D. madagascariensis) or from plants collected and imported from Madagascar, Spain, France, Finland and the Baltics.

 Sundews are historically mentioned as an aphrodisiac (hence the common name lustwort).
 They are mentioned as a folk remedy for treatment of warts, corns, and freckles.

 As ornamental plants

-Because of their carnivorous nature and the beauty of their glistening traps, sundews have become favorite ornamental plants; however, the environmental requirements of most species are relatively stringent and can be difficult to meet in cultivation.
+Because of their carnivorous nature and the beauty of their glistening traps, sundews have become popular ornamental plants; however, the environmental requirements of most species are relatively stringent and can be difficult to meet in cultivation.
 As a result, most species are unavailable commercially.
-A few of the hardiest varieties, however, have made their way into the mainstream nursery business and can often be found for sale next to Venus flytraps.
+A few of the hardiest varieties have made their way into the mainstream nursery business and can often be found for sale next to Venus flytraps.
 These most often include D. capensis, D. aliciae, and D. spatulata.

 Cultivation requirements vary greatly by species.
 In general, though, sundews require high environmental moisture content, usually in the form of a constantly moist or wet soil substrate.
 Most species also require this water to be pure, as nutrients, salts, or minerals in their soil can stunt their growth or even kill them.
 Commonly, plants are grown in a soil substrate containing some combination of dead or live sphagnum moss, sphagnum peat moss, sand, and/or perlite, and are watered with distilled, reverse osmosis, or rain water.